Staff & Board

 I joined the Center for Global Justice after I retired from my consulting business.
 Now, I want to give people good ideas on how they can have much healthier lives by moving beyond capitalism through de-corporatizing their food consumption.

 Liz Mestres is a graphic designer and longtime Latin American solidarity activist.
 For more than fifteen years, she worked with the Puerto Rico Solidarity Committee on its publication, Puerto Rico Libre.
 In the late 80s and early 90s, she worked with New Channels Communications on behalf of the liberation struggle in El Salvador.
-She was a founder in 1975 of the Brecht Forum/New York Marxist School in New York City, and its director from 1994 to 2013.
+She was a co-founder in 1975 of the Brecht Forum/New York Marxist School in New York City, and its director from 1994 to 2013.
 She is a member of the editorial board of Socialism and Democracy.

 En 1998 Yolanda comenzó a trabajar con mujeres de comunidades rurales dentro del área municipal de San Miguel de Allende en el desarrollo de proyectos productivos.
 En el año 2001 es una parte clave en la conformación legal de Mujeres Productoras con el objeto de poder recaudar fondos y recibir capacitaciones (con el apoyo de The Global Fund For Women, IMUG, CODERNORTE, Municipio de Allende, y SAGARPA) para grupos de mujeres de diversas comunidades.
 A partir del año 2004 comenzó a colaborar con el Centro para la Justicia Global en diversos proyectos, tales como: micro-préstamos, visitas al campo. aprendizaje y seguimiento de proyectos productivos y capacitación, vinculación de las comunidades con grupos organizados y organizaciones, entre otros.
 Yolanda es una parte vital del Programa de Verano asistiendo a los estudiantes y sus familias en lograr una integración bi-cultural.